OpenHearing/TabSINT/developer_guide/dev-env.md

 $ npm install
 ```

 At this point, you are ready to serve the app locally in the browser for testing.

-### Tablet Dependencies

 A few extra tools are necessary to build the app for mobile devices:

-#### Android
+### Install Android Tools

 To build an android package you need the following tools: